South Carolina prepares for second firing squad execution

 Mahdi also admitted to the killing three days earlier of Christopher Boggs, a Winston-Salem, North Carolina, convenience store clerk who was shot twice in the head as he checked Mahdi’s ID.
 Mahdi was sentenced to life in prison for that killing.

-Mahdi's final appeal was rejected this week by the South Carolina Supreme Court.
+Mahdi's final appeal was rejected this week by both the U.S. and South Carolina Supreme Courts.
 His lawyers said Mahdi's original attorneys put on a shallow case trying to spare his life that didn't call on relatives, teachers or others who knew him and ignored the impact of months spent in solitary confinement in prison as a teen.

 The defense's case to spare Mahdi's life before a judge lasted only about 30 minutes.
 It "didn't even span the length of a Law & Order episode, and was just as superficial," Mahdi's lawyers wrote.